firefly-oss/lib-idp-internal-db-impl/docs/API.md

 # API Documentation - Internal Database IDP

+> **IMPORTANT:** This library (`lib-idp-internal-db-impl`) is an **adapter implementation** that provides the backend logic for authentication operations.
+It **does not expose REST endpoints directly**.
+The REST API endpoints documented here are exposed by the **Firefly Security Center** when this adapter is integrated.
+This adapter implements the `IdpAdapter` interface and handles business logic, database operations, and authentication workflows.

-This document provides complete API documentation for the Internal Database Identity Provider implementation.
+This document provides complete API documentation for the REST endpoints that become available when the Internal Database IDP adapter is integrated with the Firefly Security Center.

 ## Table of Contents